annuhuss/Dependency-Injection-Container/README.md

 <h1>
-Dependency Injection Container: A simple introduction for managing objects from their creation to their configuration by the implementation of a container in PHP.
+Dependency Injection Container: How it works
 </h1>

 <p>